 Bespoke Engagement Ring by Hattie Rickards

-Coloured Central Stone
+Coloured Centre Stone

 Yellow Diamond Ring by Laura Vann